 One thing is for certain, Ridley Scott is nobody’s Scorsese.
 For a while, he was barely anyone’s Tony Scott.
 In comparison to his most recent, say, two decades of film-making (that has included such unmitigated dross as Robin Hood, American Gangster, Kingdom of Heaven, Black Hawk Down, Hannibal and GI Jane) Prometheus is a triumph, even if only of concept rather than execution.
 I left the cinema without disappointment as I never felt Scott had it in him to recreate the genius of Alien in the first place.
 What he has made is a big-budget horror film (that Alien fans will not hate) with some moments that stick; no mean feat in today’s dead-end horror market.

 Ridley Scott has recently confirmed the rumours that he will direct a new Blade Runner film, perhaps based on one or all of the pulp novel sequels, none of which were penned by Philip K. Dick.
-Perhaps he could get Harrison Ford to ‘do an Indie’ and play an ageing Deckard who hands his leather long coat over to his hitherto unknown lovechild he had with Rachel in the intervening years.
-Hopefully the child, a rebellious teenager, could be played by Shia LeBeouf, or Justin Timberlake, or maybe even one of the children of Brangelina.
+Perhaps he could get Harrison Ford to ‘do an Indie’ and play an ageing Deckard who hands his leather long coat over to the hitherto unknown lovechild he had with Rachel in the intervening years.
+Hopefully, the child, a rebellious teenager, could be played by Shia LeBeouf, or Justin Timberlake, or maybe even one of the children of Brangelina.
 But luckily, for all of Ridley Scott’s faults, he’s not Steven Spielberg.
 Not yet, at least.